alhassan10ehab/Intelligent-Procurement-Assistant-for-Real-Time-Data-Insights/README.md

 This project addresses these challenges by developing an intelligent chat assistant that automates the retrieval of procurement insights.
 The assistant allows users to ask procurement-related questions and receive immediate, data-driven responses, empowering procurement teams to make faster and more informed decisions.

 ### Objective
-To create a prototype chat assistant capable of answering queries related to procurement data.
+To create a prototype assistant capable of answering queries related to procurement data.
 This includes:
 - Total number of orders within specified periods.
 - Identifying the quarter with the highest spending.
 - Analyzing frequently ordered line items.
 - Answering other relevant procurement-related inquiries.

+## Project Overview
+The Intelligent Procurement Assistant is a virtual assistant designed to streamline data-driven decision-making within procurement processes.
+This assistant allows procurement teams to interact with procurement data directly, answering questions about order trends, spending patterns, and frequently ordered items.
+By automating these insights, the assistant saves time and reduces the need for manual data analysis, empowering users to make faster and more informed purchasing decisions.